basecamp/duo-api/README.md

 end
 ```

-For Rails this would go in something like `config/initializers/duo.rb`
+For Rails this would go in something like `config/initializers/duo.rb`.
+Keep in mind, you likely don't want to store these keys in your repository.

+### Configuration Caveat

+Upon completion of the general features we noticed that Duo needs separate
+credentials for different APIs.
+This config is currently Global.
+We (or someone)
+should be adding a way to switch between credentials or perhaps it would be best
+to initialize a Client class for each credential set

 ## Usage